charanchaudhary/Sentiment_Analysis/README.md

 **Techniques Employed**<br>
 In order to get a deeper understanding of people’s opinion about different types of products, you will employ various NLP techniques.
 Here is a short list about what we will do and what techniques we will use.<br>
+We will be doing the following methods:<br>
+1. Multinomial Logistic Regression<br>
+2. Naive Bayes<br>
+3. LSTM
+4. BERT

 Project Outline<br>